ryanflorence/SlideShow/Docs/SlideShow.md

 By default, `autoplay` is false and you can control the slide show.

-    // show the 4th slide
+    // show the 4th slide (pass it the index if you know it) mySlideShow.show(3);

+    // or pass it an element
     mySlideShow.show(mySlideShow.slides[3]);

-    // or just grab the element if you know it's already in the slideshow var el = $('someSlide');
+    var el = $('someSlide');
     mySlideShow.show(el);